 MiSP in Wales

 We are extremely fortunate to have a fantastic network of MiSP trainers and teachers (trained to teach .b and Paws b) in Wales already who advocate mindfulness in schools.
-We have recently worked with Carmarthenshire County Council to run group training courses for their teachers, and look forward to developing initiatives like this with other councils and consortia.
+We have worked with Carmarthenshire County Council to run group training courses for their teachers, and look forward to developing initiatives like this with other councils and consortia.

 Given the impending changes in the national curriculum in Wales, we anticipate that more and more Welsh schools will gravitate towards our whole-school approach and increasingly realise the value of teaching mindfulness to their staff and children.
 Our curriculum .b has been translated into Welsh and the translation of Paws b will be available in the Autumn, meeting the needs also of Welsh-speaking schools.
 We will be aiming to publish guidance for schools in Wales on how MiSP curricula and training can support their implementation of the new curriculum.